 • Loss of earnings and loss of potential earnings

 • Medical bills and/or therapist bills for psychological counseling

 Every person is different.
 Some cases may only result in damages for medical bills, while the full slate of reasons may come into play for other patients.
-To make a determination about how much you could gain in a Taxotere lawsuit, the best option is to have a conversation with a lawyer who has experience with these cases.
+To make a determination about how much you could gain in a Taxotere lawsuit, get in touch with us via the contact form on this page.

 Another positive aspect about filing a lawsuit related to this drug is the fact that you will only have to pay an attorney if your lawsuit results in success.
 If there is an acceptable settlement offer, or you win in court, your attorney will receive a percentage of those winnings.

 If your case does not result in a financial award, your attorney does not receive any payment.
 There is no obligation to pay an attorney when filing a Taxotere lawsuit.

 The type of lawsuits being filed against the manufacturers of Taxotere are referred to as multidistrict litigation, or MDL.
 The majority of cases are against Sonofi, the original manufacturers of Taxotere.
 But there are also generic versions of the drug, and the same side effects are reported with those versions.
 These generic versions are also included in lawsuits.

 It will be up to an individual to determine what version of Taxotere they were given by doctors during their breast cancer treatment.